 Five essential elements make up the method’s framework.
 These five elements, which can also be used by team leaders, are incorporated into a unique, 12-step team building workshop process specifically for facilitators.

 - Business Goals

 - Psychological Goals

-- Solution = A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior.
-More
+- Solution = A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.

 - Solution = Right-Minded Teammates

 Right-Minded Teamwork helps facilitators solve problems and implement a unified group process.

 The first two components of RMT are goal oriented.
 Specifically, facilitators work with team leaders to identify business goals and A team’s psychological goals describe how teammates intentionally choose to think and behave as they work together to achieve their team’s business goals..

 For example, if a company wants to achieve the common but lofty goal of Creating 100% customer satisfaction is a primary goal of Right-Minded Teamwork., the RMT process first works to ensure each teammate understands what customer satisfaction looks like.
 This baseline serves as a shared goal for team member improvement.
 Group members can then work together to create and sustain productive, effective group processes focused on achieving total customer satisfaction.